 $a = 'Hello world!'

-Variable is available in script and global scopes
+is available both in the script (child) and parent (global) scopes.

 Remember this scope inheritance behavior.
 By doing so will help you when troubleshooting occasions variable conflicts will occur such as variables in different scopes with the same name.